Download Printer Friendly Version

-- Funds from electronic (wire and ACH) deposits will be available on the day we receive the deposit.
+- Deposit of funds from cash, electronic (wire and ACH), will be available on the business day we receive the deposit.

-- Funds from deposits not exceeding $5,525 of a day’s total deposits of cashier’s, certified, teller’s, U.S. Postal Money Orders, and federal, state, and local government checks will be available on the first business day after the day we are considered to have received your deposit, if the deposit meets certain conditions.
+- Funds from deposits made in person at a Landmark branch or through a Landmark AATM not exceeding $5,525 of a day’s total check deposits will be available on the first business day after the day we are considered to have received your deposit, if the deposit meets certain conditions.
 For example, the check must be made payable to you.
-The excess over $5,525 will be available on the fifth business day after the day we are considered to have received your deposit.
+The excess over $5,525 will be available to you on the fifth business day after the day of your deposit.

-If we cash a check for you that is drawn on another financial institution, we may withhold the availability of a corresponding amount of funds that are already in any account that has available funds.
-Those funds will be available on the day they would have been available as though you had deposited the check.
+If we cash a check for you that is drawn on another financial institution, we may withhold the availability of a corresponding amount of funds that are already in your account.
+Those funds will be available at the time funds from the check we cashed would have been available.

 Availability and Notice for Electronic Entries